QSOLKCB/GAMES/SUBSPACE/README.md

 INERTIA ZERO is independent software built from original code, vector geometry, procedural levels, interface work, and synthesized audio, using public gameplay and protocol documentation as historical reference.
 It does **not** include or redistribute original SubSpace/Continuum executables, source code, maps, tiles, ship bitmaps, sound archives, or other proprietary assets.

 The historical ship names are used descriptively to meet the project's classic-roster goal.
-QSOL INERTIA ZERO is not an official SubSpace product and is not affiliated with its original developers, publishers, or the Continuum community.
+INERTIA ZERO is not an official SubSpace product and is not affiliated with its original developers, publishers, or the Continuum community.

 Useful historical references informing the high-level mechanics and roster distinctions include: